erikoest/symath/README.md

 method.
 The method returns a function object which does not have a name, but otherwise works as a function.
 This is often useful when defining operators (see 'defining operators' section below).
-The lambda function can be called using the call method or the ruby 'call' operator '()':
+The lambda function can be called using the call method or the Ruby 'call' operator '()':

 ```